 - Incredibly quiet thanks to the slow-moving rotary motor

-3. Remington hc5855 Virtually Indestructible Hair Clippers & Beard Trimmer Kit
+3. Remington HC5855 Hair Clippers & Beard Trimmer Kit

 The Remington Virtually Indestructible haircut kit contains everything you might need to get the hair and beard of your dreams.
 The 15-piece set comes with a soft storage pouch that can just barely fit all the goodies you get.
 In addition to the clipper itself, you’ll also get a blade guard, nine comb guides, a styling comb, and a paddle brush for your beard.